Blood Orange Margarita Mocktail

 Directions

-Gently warm the agave syrup in a small saucepan just until fluid, never boiling, then remove from heat, add the grapefruit peel strips, cover, and let infuse for 20–30 minutes until aromatic and lightly bitter; strain out the peels and let the syrup cool completely. - Rim the Glasses
+Add the agave syrup to a small saucepan and warm gently over very low heat just until fluid and pourable.
+Do not allow it to simmer or boil.
+Remove from heat, add the wide grapefruit peel strips, cover, and let steep for 20–30 minutes.
+This controlled infusion extracts aromatic bitterness and citrus oil complexity without pulling harsh pith compounds.
+Strain out the peels and let the syrup cool completely before using. - Prepare the Salt Rim

-In a cocktail shaker, combine the blood orange juice, red grapefruit juice, lime juice, grapefruit-infused agave syrup, and the pinch of fine sea salt, then add plenty of ice and shake hard for 10–12 seconds to fully integrate acids, oils, and sweetness. - Finish with Fizz
+In a cocktail shaker, combine the fresh blood orange juice, red grapefruit juice, lime juice, grapefruit-infused agave syrup, and the pinch of fine sea salt.
+Fill the shaker with ice and shake hard for 10–12 seconds.
+This aggressive shaking chills the mixture rapidly while emulsifying citrus oils and integrating sweetness and acidity into a cohesive base. - Strain and Add Carbonation

-Strain the shaken base into a large pitcher or directly into the prepared glasses over fresh ice, top gently with chilled club soda, and stir once or twice only to integrate without flattening the bubbles. - Serve
+Strain the shaken base into a large pitcher or directly into the prepared glasses filled with fresh ice.
+Top gently with chilled club soda.
+Stir once or twice only — just enough to integrate while preserving carbonation and maintaining brightness. - Garnish and Serve

-Garnish with lime slices and twists of blood orange peel and serve immediately while cold, sharp, and lively.
+Finish with lime slices and twists of blood orange peel for aromatic lift.
+Serve immediately while cold, structured, and lively.

 *Notes :